 While it is certainly true that the American colonies were blessed with relative economic equality and class fluidity compared to aristocratic European countries of the time—at least among free whites—the United States has been marked by enormous income and wealth gaps through most of its history.
 Starting from relative equality in the colonial period, economists have found that “a long steep rise in US inequality took place between 1800 and 1860.”
 (8) In antebellum America—that is, pre-Civil War— public records document considerable wealth disparity of land, goods, and slaves.
 (9) The situation only got worse after the Civil War when we entered a long period of robber baron capitalism, and American inequality peaked in the late 1920s just before the stock market crash and the onset of the Great Depression.
 In response to the Great Depression, New Deal policies encouraged unions, regulated the financial sector, provided Social Security and other safety net programs, and put people to work on government projects.
 Those policies combined with the economic stimulation from World War II to create what is known as the Great Compression—the period from 1937 to the early 1970s when middle- and lower-income people gained more from economic growth than did the rich.
 The Great Compression essentially made the United States into a broadly middle-class society.
 However, corporations and the wealthy fought to eradicate the domestic policies that benefited the middle and lower classes.
 In foreign policy, globalization and “free trade” agreements put American workers in direct competition with their poorly paid counterparts in countries that lacked America’s union protections, worker-safety regulations, and environmental regulations.

 Beginning in the 1960s and accelerating thereafter, Democrats and Republicans alike pursued policies designed to make the rich even more comfortable.
 Corporate tax rates and the marginal tax rates on wealthy individuals dropped like a stone.
 Most of the New Deal’s financial regulations were dropped in favor of deregulating financial institutions and the confusing “products” they developed, such as collateralized debt obligations.
 Ordinary Americans, in an attempt to maintain their lifestyle despite stagnant wages, job offshoring, less state support for education, and generally fewer economic opportunities, floated an increasing amount of debt: house mortgages with nothing down, student loans, credit cards, increasingly longer-term car loans, etc. In turn, this financialization of the economy made bankers and financiers even more wealthy.
 The 2008 Great Recession was the inevitable result.
 America’s political system responded—not by helping ordinary Americans—but by bailing out the bankers and the con artists who crashed the system with their irresponsibility.
 This is one of the most salient facts about the context of contemporary American politics, especially given that inequality has reached a new peak to rival the one that existed in the 1920s.
 The middle class in America has been hollowed out by wage stagnation, increased debt, and federal policies that benefit upper income families and corporations.
+The richest 1 percent of families in America possess more wealth than the entire middle class combined.
 (10)

 Economic inequality is not simply a fact about the economy, for economic power translates into political power.
 Money buys legitimacy for ideas that otherwise would not be popular.
 Money pre-selects viable politicians before voters ever get a chance to weigh in.
 Money structures the media in ways so that some issues and policy options receive more coverage than do others.
 Money buys direct access to politicians and decision makers.
 As Lawrence Lessig once said, speaking of elected politicians, “A world where you have to spend half your time raising money means there’s this small number of people on whom you’re dependent and they have a huge influence.”
 (11)